Coughing at Night? Doctors Explain 7 Possible Causes—and How to Treat Them

 Sounds like: A dry cough.
 A group of drugs known as ACE inhibitors are commonly prescribed to treat high blood pressure; they can cause cough in about 20% of patients.

-Other telltale symptoms: Cough begins a few weeks after starting these meds, Dr. Parsons says.
+A medication-related cough begins a few weeks after starting these meds, Dr. Parsons says.

 Sounds like: Initially a dry cough which after a few days turns to a wet cough with yellow, green, and/or red or rust-tinged mucus.

-Diagnosis and Rx: Your doctor can usually tell if you have pneumonia by listening to your chest with a stethoscope, although she may order an x-ray and blood tests to determine if it’s viral or bacterial, Dr. Parsons says.
+Your doctor can usually tell if you have pneumonia by listening to your chest with a stethoscope, although she may order an x-ray and blood tests to determine if it’s viral or bacterial, Dr. Parsons says.
 Treatment for the latter is antibiotics; if it’s viral, the only remedy is rest, OTC cough meds, and chicken soup.

 Whooping cough (pertussis)

-Sounds like: A severe, hacking cough that ends with a whooping sound as you breathe in.
+Sounds like: A severe hacking cough that ends with a whooping sound as you breathe in.
 While this disease used to be extremely rare thanks to vaccines introduced back in the 1940s, it’s now seeing an upswing—in 2012, there were more than 48,000 cases reported, the most since 1955, according to the CDC.

-Diagnosis and Rx: Pertussis is diagnosed with blood tests and a chest X-ray.
+Pertussis is diagnosed with blood tests and a chest X-ray.
 It’s treated with antibiotics.